romaincollet4/R-Tutorial-CEMA/README.md

 ## License

-This work is licensed under a Creative Commons Attribution 4.0 International License.
+This work is licensed under a Creative Commons Attribution 4.0 International License. https://creativecommons.org/licenses/by/4.0/

-To view a copy of this license, visit:
-https://creativecommons.org/licenses/by/4.0/